viveksingh7745-droid/BankMarketingPredictor/README.md

-# Bank Marketing Predictor — CodTech Internship Project
+# Bank Marketing Predictor — CodTech Internship Project.
+Internship ID-CITS3857

 Predicts whether a bank customer will subscribe to a **term deposit** using a **Random Forest** classifier trained on telemarketing campaign data.